gregswift/nytefyrenet/content/posts/2011-02-11-the-begining-of-the-end-for-meego-and-nokia.md

 +++
-title = the begining of the end for meego and nokia? date = 2011-02-11T07:55:54-05:00
+title = "the begining of the end for meego and nokia?" date = 2011-02-11T07:55:54-05:00 tags = [
-tags:
   "meego",
   "nokia",
 ]